 Window aspect ratio – Windows are historically taller than they are wide.
 This is because of simple physics; spanning shorter distances with a lintel is easier.
 It also relates to the proportions of the human form, making the building relate to the scale and aspect ratio of our bodies.

-No Undercuts – building walls should extend straight up from base to top.
+No Undercuts – building walls should extend straight up from base to top (upper level step-backs are fine).
 Historically, buildings are formed by stacking.
 Cantilevers break the logic of traditional building, and create dark, unappealing streets by causing buildings to loom over pedestrians and deepening shadows in an already dark climate. (limited-width oriel bays are fine)

 Vertical composition – buildings should have a very clear base, middle and top.
 Cornices define top.
 Base consists of storefront with clerestory windows and higher floor-to-ceiling height.